enesakgun/movielens-small-csv-analysis-with-pyspark/README.md

   ### JDK 8 Setup for Windows
   Download Java SE Development Kit 8u321 for Windows.
  (Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables) create a new variable.
 We define variable name: “SPARK_HOME” value:
-We select Path in environment variables and say edit and add %SPARK_HOME%\bin to Path.
+Select Path in environment variables and say edit and add %SPARK_HOME%\bin to Path.
   ### Pyspark setup
   https://spark.apache.org/downloads.html
   1. Opening C:\spark file in PC
   2. Then we delete the .template extension of the log4j.properties.template file in the conf folder and open it with any text editor, change the log4j.rootCategory=INFO line to log4j.rootCategory=ERROR and save it.
- 3. We come to the environment variables of Windows (Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables) and create a new variable.
-We define variable name: “SPARK_HOME” value: “C:\spark”.
+ 3. Go to the environment variables of Windows (Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables) and create a new variable.
+Define variable name: “SPARK_HOME” value: “C:\spark”.
-Again, we select Path in the environment variables and say edit and add %SPARK_HOME%\bin to Path.
+Again, Select Path in the environment variables and say edit and add %SPARK_HOME%\bin to Path.
   ### Hadoop Setup
   1. Download "winutils.exe" for Hadoop
   2. Opening C:\spark file in PC Copy winutils.exe to Hadoop File